willhansen/kotlin/libraries/stdlib/src/Module.md

 # Package kotlin.random

-Provides the default generator of pseudo-random values, the repeatable generator, and a base class for other RNG implementations.
+Provides the default generator of pseudo-random konstues, the repeatable generator, and a base class for other RNG implementations.

 # Package kotlin.ranges